AUDI Outside Air Temperature Readings

 Incorrect readings can be avoided.

-To achieve a smoothening effect of the displayed outside ambient temperature, the value shown does not instantaneously follow the temperature sensor measurement.
 The display won’t change any faster than 4° F per minute.
-This concept applies to both falling and rising temperatures.
-A programming strategy is also implemented to avoid incorrect readings on a parked vehicle, due to the temperature sensor being affected by outside influences such as radiant heat from the engine bay, elevated road surface temperatures, etc. Incorrect readings are avoided through the following logic:
+This applies to both falling and rising temperatures.
+A programming strategy is also implemented to avoid incorrect readings with a parked vehicle, due to the temperature sensor being affected by outside influences such as radiant heat from the engine bay, elevated road surface temperatures, etc. Incorrect readings are avoided through the following logic:

 • After switching the ignition on, temperature changes are shown only after 30 seconds for a stationary vehicle (vehicle speed = zero and the engine switched off).